-Because of mobile, marketers now have the opportunity to reach more consumers than ever before and engage them throughout their daily lives.
+Because of mobile, there are numerous marketing opportunities that allow brands to reach more consumers than ever before and engage them throughout their daily lives.
 It's an amazing time to be building brands and businesses.
 Anything is possible.

 - How do we respond to consumers' expectations for immediacy in their lives?